Updated 5 August 2020

 - Continue to keep your distance and remain 2 metres away from other people.
 Even where the distance has been reduced to 1 metre, governments continue to recommend 2 metres.

 - Ensure you wear face coverings on trains at all times (guidance is available on how to make a simple one at home).
-This is mandatory in England and Scotland (in Scotland this also includes within stations), and three-layer coverings will be mandatory on public transport in Wales from 27 July.
+This is mandatory in England, Scotland and Wales, and in England and Scotland also includes within stations.
+In Wales three-layer coverings are advised .

 - It’s a good idea to keep face coverings on in public places, including at stations, to protect people around you.